lrpalmer27/Mask-RCNN-TF2/README.md

 # Transfer Learning

 The **kangaroo-transfer-learning** directory has both the data and code for training and testing the Mask R-CNN model using TensorFlow 2.0.
 Here is the content of the directory:
+Note: If running on a Windows OS, watch: https://www.youtube.com/watch?v=Fu_km7FXyaU This will deal with the "//" file path exception encountered in the mrcnn.egg file, although the root cause of this error has been addressed in the model file of this repo.

 ```
 kangaroo-transfer-learning: